-Circular saws are useful for cutting lumber, plywood, posts or even metal.
-You can make beveled cuts as on a compound miter saw, and with the addition of guide rails, it's possible to make long straight cuts that would otherwise require a table saw.
+Circular saws are useful for cutting lumber, plywood, posts, or even metal.
+They are versatile, as well.
+With a circular saw you can make beveled cuts as you could with a compound miter saw, and with the addition of guide rails, it's possible to make long straight cuts that would otherwise require a table saw.
 (ConsumerSearch has separate reports on miter saws and table saws.)

 Most circular saws are "sidewinder" models, which have the motor mounted perpendicular to the blade.
 This design places the motor and handle assembly to one side of the blade – usually the right side, but some saws have it on the left.
 In-line saws, by contrast, place the motor and handle in line with the blade.
 They're often known as worm-drive saws, because they typically use worm gears – toothed wheels worked by a short, threaded cylinder, or "worm" -- to drive the blade.
 However, some in-line circular saws are driven by hypoid gears, a complex type of spiral bevel gear, and are known as hypoid saws.

 Each type of circular saw has its own set of advantages and disadvantages.
 Sidewinder circular saws are more compact than worm-drive saws, and they're also lighter, ranging from 9 to 11.5 pounds.
 Many users, including This Old House master carpenter Norm Abram, find them better balanced and more maneuverable.
 And they're generally less expensive, usually costing between $100 and $180.